-- What are the possible side effects of sulfamethoxazole and trimethoprim (Bactrim)?
+- What are the possible side effects of sulfamethoxazole and trimethoprim?

-- What is the most important information I should know about sulfamethoxazole and trimethoprim (Bactrim)?
+- What is the most important information I should know about sulfamethoxazole and trimethoprim?

-- What should I discuss with my healthcare provider before taking sulfamethoxazole and trimethoprim (Bactrim)?
+- What should I discuss with my healthcare provider before using sulfamethoxazole and trimethoprim?

-- How should I take sulfamethoxazole and trimethoprim (Bactrim)?
+- How should I use sulfamethoxazole and trimethoprim?

-- What should I avoid while taking sulfamethoxazole and trimethoprim (Bactrim)?
+- What should I avoid while using sulfamethoxazole and trimethoprim?

-- What other drugs will affect sulfamethoxazole and trimethoprim (Bactrim)?
+- What other drugs will affect sulfamethoxazole and trimethoprim?

 - Where can I get more information?

-The combination of sulfamethoxazole and trimethoprim is used to treat ear infections, urinary tract infections, bronchitis, traveler's diarrhea, and Pneumocystis carinii pneumonia.
+Sulfamethoxazole and trimethoprim is a combination antibiotic used to treat ear infections, urinary tract infections, bronchitis, traveler's diarrhea, shigellosis, and Pneumocystis jiroveci pneumonia.

 Sulfamethoxazole and trimethoprim may also be used for purposes not listed in this medication guide.